nudibranchrecords/hedron/docs/dev/index.md

 ## Post Processing
 Custom post processing, such as pixel shaders, are handled inside of sketches.
 Hedron's post processing system is a thin wrapper around the [postprocessing](https://github.com/vanruesc/postprocessing) library, so it's a good idea to understand how that works.
 Multiple passes can be added to the rendering composer using `initiatePostProcessing` and things are updated every frame using `updatePostProcessing`.

+Please note that this feature is still very much under development and so will most likely see many changes to the API in future.

 ### Simple example
 Below is a simple example of how to achieve a bloom effect.
 A config file is also needed, which is exactly the same as a normal sketch config file.